wuschel/oly-scribe/README.md

 It is also possible to transcribe noble names into IDs.
 However, these must be present in the *olyG3_transcribedata.py* dictionary.

 ###Licence

-As this program has been frankensteined from some python libs in a super quick manner, dont expect it to be perfect in matters of code and functionality.
-But it did its job very well.

 It is free as that air that we breathe - but check the python licence ([http://docs.python.org/2/license.html](http://docs.python.org/2/license.html "Python license")) to be 100% sure.
 Hack away! (: